dirakx1/Dockeriot/installation.md

 * check_dockeriot.sh

 ## Notes
-* you can also test the dockerfiles locally if needed, for that install docker in your preffered OS.
+* You can also test the dockerfiles locally, for that install docker in your preffered OS.